-Descending into Landmannalaugar from the colorful plateau, we definitely had the feeling we were creeping into Mordor.
+Descending into Landmannalaugar campground from the colorful plateau, we felt like we were creeping into Mordor.
 The volcanic rocks in the lava field became twisted and gnarled.

 We pushed on through, as we had been hiking nearly 9 hours by this point.
 It started raining just as we were pitching our tents in the campground, so I have no photos of Landmannalaugar or of its lava fields.
-Google it -- it’s a pretty cool place.
 There are hot springs near the end of the trail, and for an epic view, set up your tent in the fields facing the mountains.

 You’re done.
 Aaaaaaaahhhhhhhh.
-Spend your time exploring Landmannalaugar; it’s an astonishing place to see even if you’re not coming here for the Laugavegur.
-So nurse your stiff joints in the hot springs today; they’re in the field between the campground and the river, facing the black lava mountain.
+Spend your time exploring Landmannalaugar; it’s an astonishing place to see even if you’re not there to hike Laugavegur.
+Nurse your stiff joints in the hot springs; they’re in the field between the campground and the river, facing the black lava mountain.
 Hang around, relax and take in the amazing experience you just had.
-If your legs will allow, do a day hike in the area.
-Double-check your reservation back to your original starting point, where your car is parked.
+If your legs allow it, do a day hike in the area.
+Double-check your reservation for transportation back to your starting point, where your car is parked.
 Drink lots of water.
 Take lots of pictures.
 Hunt for mythical fairies among the lava formations.

-* You can tack on an extra day by starting or ending at Skogar, which is one day’s walk south of Þorsmörk (25 kms, roughly 10 hrs).
+* Tack on an extra day by starting or ending at Skógafoss, which is one day’s walk south of Þórsmörk (25 kms, roughly 10 hrs).
 Friends told me it was stunning - a challenging walk peppered with waterfalls and craters.

-* 55 kms of walking over 4 days and 3 nights, roughly divided in 15-kilometre intervals per day.
+* 55 kms of walking over approx. 4 days and 3 nights, roughly divided in 15-km intervals per day.

-* A six-day allowance is ideal: 4 days for the hike, then one day tacked on before and after (let’s call them Day 0 and Day 5).
-One extra day for Skogar, if desired.
+* A six-day allowance is ideal: 4 days for the hike, then one day to explore Þórsmörk and Landmannalaugar (let’s call them Day 0 and Day 5).
+One extra day (so 7 days) for Skógafoss, if desired.

 * Strong, experienced hikers could finish the entire thing in 2 or 3 days.

-* Hiking season starts and ends depending on whether or not the buses can make it through.
+* Hiking season starts and ends whenever the buses can make it through the rivers and rough roads.
 Make sure they are running on the day you want to start and end the hike.
 Bookings must be reserved ahead of time and there are a few companies to choose from, Trex and Reykjavik Excursions being two that come highly-recommended.
 A word of warning to those who get motion sickness: bring a barf bag.

-* If you want to start at Skogar, it’s just off the Ringroad so you can park your rental car there, but don’t forget to book a ride back to Skogar after your hike.
+* If you want to start at Skógafoss, it’s just off the Ring Road so you can park your rental car there, but don’t forget to book a ride back to Skógafoss after your hike.

 * 6 huts (advance reservations absolutely necessary, bring a sleeping bag) or campgrounds (no reservations needed).
 Huts and campgrounds are owned by Ferðafélag Íslands (Iceland Touring Association); check the websites for fees.
 You can’t pitch a tent outside designated campgrounds.

 * As much as I loooooove camping, I will consider paying for a bed on my next hike in Laugavegur.
-The sheer joy of sinking into a warm, dry mattress (and the lightness of NOT carrying a tent & sleeping mat on my back for 3 days) after a good day outside (most likely in the rain) may very well be worth the high price.
+Sinking into a warm, dry mattress (and NOT carrying a tent & sleeping mat for 3-4 days) after a full day of hiking (most likely in the rain) may very well be worth the high price.